henkpb/micl/components/switch/README.md

 ### JavaScript
 No custom JavaScript is required for the core functionality of this component.

-### Demo
+### Live Demo
-A live example of the [Switch component](https://henkpb.github.io/micl/switch.html) is available for you to interact with.
+A live example of the [Switch component](https://henkpb.github.io/micl/switch.html) is available to interact with.

 ## Variants
 By default, the component displays an icon on the switch handle in both the selected and unselected state.
 To remove the icon in the unselected state, assign an empty string to the following CSS variable: